yuancx2025/research_copilot/deployment/DEPLOY.md

 1. **MCP is Disabled**: The deployment sets `USE_GITHUB_MCP=false`, `USE_WEB_SEARCH_MCP=false`, and `USE_NOTION_MCP=false` because MCP servers require local processes that don't work well in Cloud Run.
 The application will use direct API calls instead.

+2. **Hugging Face Token (Recommended)**:
+   - Get a free token from https://huggingface.co/settings/tokens (read access is sufficient)
+   - Set `HF_TOKEN` environment variable before building (Step 7)
+   - This prevents rate limiting (429 errors) when downloading the embedding model
+   - Without it, the code includes retry logic, but authenticated downloads are more reliable

-2. **Secrets**: Make sure to replace `YOUR_GOOGLE_API_KEY_HERE`, `YOUR_TAVILY_API_KEY_HERE`, etc. with your actual API keys in Step 5.
+3. **Secrets**: Make sure to replace `YOUR_GOOGLE_API_KEY_HERE`, `YOUR_TAVILY_API_KEY_HERE`, etc. with your actual API keys in Step 5.

-3. **Notion Integration**:
+4. **Notion Integration**:
    - Requires `NOTION_API_KEY` secret (created in Step 5)
-   - Requires `NOTION_PARENT_PAGE_ID` environment variable (set in Step 8)
+   - Requires `NOTION_PARENT_PAGE_ID` environment variable (set in Step 9)
-   - Make sure your Notion integration has access to the parent page (see Step 8 instructions)
+   - Make sure your Notion integration has access to the parent page (see Step 9 instructions)

-4. **Previous Images**: If you've built images before, **you don't need to delete them**.
+5. **Previous Images**: If you've built images before, **you don't need to delete them**.
 Cloud Run uses the `latest` tag, so your new build automatically becomes the active version.
 Old images remain in Artifact Registry but won't be used unless you explicitly reference a specific tag.
 You can optionally clean them up later to save storage costs.

-5. **First Build**: The first build takes 10-15 minutes because it downloads embedding models.
+6. **First Build**: The first build takes 10-15 minutes because it downloads embedding models.
 Subsequent builds are faster.

-6. **Costs**: Expect ~$5-15/month for moderate usage (see README.md for details).
+7. **Costs**: Expect ~$5-15/month for moderate usage (see README.md for details).

-7. **Storage**: Data persists in Cloud Storage, so your Qdrant database and documents survive container restarts.
+8. **Storage**: Data persists in Cloud Storage, so your Qdrant database and documents survive container restarts.

 ## Troubleshooting